 Following an MSc in Cognitive and Decision Sciences and an MRes in Computer Science with a focus on Machine Learning, Ismail started his PhD in 2019 at UCL with Maarten Speekenbrink and Quentin Huys as secondary supervisor.
 His research aims to investigate the differential aspects of social learning in mental health disorders.
 He is particularly interested in exploring whether cognitive interventions inspired by leading psychotherapies can be combined with computational modelling of behaviour to address social learning dysfunction inherent in many mental health disorders.

-Anne Hall – Wellcome PhD student
+Anne Hall – PhD student

-Anna is a PhD student on the UCL-Wellcome Mental Health Science PhD programme.
+Anna is a PhD student on the UCL-Wellcome Mental Health Science and the IMPRS PhD programmes.
 She completed her undergraduate degree in Psychology at the University of Bath, with a clinical placement year at the Evelina Children’s Hospital, followed by an MSc in Cognitive Neuroscience at the University of York.
 She then worked as a Research Assistant at the University of Oxford, examining the longitudinal development of executive functions in infants to allow earlier identification of neurodevelopmental and mental health difficulties, before starting her PhD at UCL.

 Anna is interested in how computational methods can be used to understand the cognitive mechanisms underlying transdiagnostic symptoms and current treatments for mood disorders to ultimately inform future interventions.
 Her current project is exploring mechanisms of anhedonia.